One of the living legends in the seiyuu industry. The original cool prince, fan service specialist, talented musician and friendly Hikaru Midorikawa.

 Back to the masses’ attention

 2016 brought him a massive leading role.
-Portraying Sakamoto from slice of life / comedy manga “Sakamoto desu ga?” has put Midorikawa once again on the spotlight, even impressing some of his fans with how spot on his portrayal of the cool Sakamoto is.
+Portraying Sakamoto from slice-of-life/comedy manga “Sakamoto desu ga?” has put Midorikawa once again in the spotlight, even impressing some of his fans with how spot on his portrayal of the cool Sakamoto is.

 Midorikawa joined the cast of Hatsukoi Monster (First Love Monster) as Daikoku Nikaido, a secondary character.
 This was his first shoujo anime role of the year.